Let Me Die a Woman: Reception

 DVD Talk said of the film, "jaw-droppingly divine, completely original and purposefully obtuse, Let Me Die a Woman has long been the Mount Everest of many a Wishman fan.
 Who knew finding it and finally climbing it would be so remarkably rewarding."
+Film critic Eivind Røssaak stated the film "must be one of the oddest, most honest documentaries ever made."

+Michael Brooke from Sight and Sound wrote "it was an almost flawless exploitation package, fusing old dark-house atmospherics, rubbish transvestism, genuine sex-change operation footage, hilariously awful dialogue and acting, and a glorious disregard for anything even vaguely resembling good taste."
+Maitland McDonagh of Film Comment said the "footage of sexual reassignment surgery sent jaded Times Square habitués heading for the exit."